Why was my card declined?

 Although not typically seen on cards issued in the U.S., some foreign card issuers and banks disable internet transactions.
 Contact your bank or card issuer to make sure you can use your card for internet purchases.
 Sometimes all you need to do is request that it be enabled.
 Other banks issue more than one card with different features and may ask you to upgrade to a different card type.

 You are trying to pay with an unsupported card type.

-We accept MasterCard, Visa, Discover Network, American Express, JCB and Diners Club International.
-Some other card brands may work, since they may have an alliance with one of these major brands.
+We accept MasterCard, Visa, Discover Network, American Express, JCB, and Diners Club International.
+Some other card brands may work since they may have an alliance with one of these major brands.
 You can always try your card and see if it works.
 (See the article What forms of payment do you accept? for more details.)

 Your bank or the payment processing company's network may be experiencing technical difficulties or be down for maintenance.

-This does not happen very often, but it does happen from time to time, often when there are large numbers of transactions flowing through the system, such as during the holidays.
+This does not happen very often, but it does happen from time to time, often when large numbers of transactions flow through the system, such as during the holidays.
 If the payment processing company cannot reach your bank to approve the transaction, they will typically decline the transaction in the bank's place.
 In this case, the only thing to do is try again later when the system is back up.